Namrata-91/Spring-boot/README.md

 * Packaging: We can select the packing of the project.
 We can choose either Jar or War.
 * Java: We can select the JVM version which we want to use.

+# Spring boot starters
+Spring Boot provides a number of starters that allow us to add jars in the classpath.
+Spring Boot built-in starters make development easier and rapid.
+Spring Boot Starters are the dependency descriptors.

+# Spring Actuator
+Actuator endpoints let you monitor and interact with your application.
+Spring Boot Actuator provides the infrastructure required for actuator endpoints.
+It contains annotation support for actuator endpoints.
+This module provides many endpoints, including the HealthEndpoint, EnvironmentEndpoint, BeansEndpoint, and many more.

+# Spring-boot-devtools
+DevTools stands for Developer Tool.The spring-boot-devtools module provides additional development-time features, such as automatic restarts, for a smoother application development experience.

 # Spring Boot Annotation
 * __@SpringBootApplication__
   @SpringBootApplication annotation in our Application or Main class.